qheolet/BrakeImage/README.md

 # BrakeImage
-JS Beta Lib that split a images i different part and you can add some feature, Clone the Repositorie and open the index file.
+JS plugin still beta that split a images in different parts and also you can add some feature,

 Have Fun.....